 The PeaceFem mobile app provides insights and strategies to support women’s inclusion in peacemaking.

 Designed for women’s rights advocates, mediation and negotiation teams, and other peace and security actors, PeaceFem contains strategies for influencing peace processes, as well as the resulting gender-sensitive provisions in peace agreements and data on their implementation.
-Launched in July 2020, the app is now in use in 60 countries around the globe and is available in four languages: Arabic, English, French, and Indonesian.
+Launched in July 2020, the app is now in use in 60 countries around the globe and is available in five languages: Arabic, Burmese, English, French, and Indonesian.